Bersinberz/Movie_review/README.md

 2. FastAPI receives the form submission.
 3. The fine-tuned BERT model processes the text.
 4. Sentiment prediction is generated.
-5. Result + confidence score is rendered in HTML.
+5. Result and confidence score are rendered dynamically in the HTML page.

 ---

 # 🧪 Example

 Input:

 ```
 This movie was absolutely amazing!
 ```

 Output:

 ```
 Positive 😊
 Confidence: 0.97